rayhanehb/rayhanehb.github.io/_posts/2017-09-12-the-best-organizer-software.markdown

    Control inputs are then sent to the servo and motors to adjust the vehicle’s movement according to the computed decisions.

 ---
-### How It Works

-1. **Sensor Integration:** The IR sensors track the line on the ground, while the ultrasonic sensor detects obstacles ahead, providing a real-time "point cloud" for navigation.
-2. **Control Algorithm:** The "Fancy Bang-Bang" algorithm adjusts motor speeds based on sensor inputs, allowing the car to navigate tight turns while avoiding obstacles.
-3. **Testing & Optimization:** Conducted thorough testing to minimize motor oscillations and fine-tune the system for real-world performance.

 ### Technologies Used